van001/lesscode-fp/README.md

 ## Complex ##
 **[Image Download](https://github.com/van001/lesscode-fp/tree/master/examples/image-download)**

-Download list of images specified in a file and write metadata to the specified output file.
+Download list of images specified in a file and write metadata(url, size, hash) to the specified output file.

 Doing bunch of things in **Parallel**, waiting for the result and then doing something else.
 Also tolerating the failures instead of aborting on any error (if a file download fails it is ok, just write the error).